crancarch/ankeshb/content/posts/site-s-source.md

 date = "2019-06-18T11:30:00+00:00"
-excerpt = "Source code for this site." layout = "post" subtitle = "Source code for this site." thumb_img_path = "" title = "Site's Source"
+excerpt = "Source code for this site." layout = "post" subtitle = "Tools used and services." thumb_img_path = ""
+title = "Some words on this weblog's build."

 +++
 This site code's hosted at [https://github.com/shermisaurus/ankeshb](https://github.com/shermisaurus/ankeshb "https://github.com/shermisaurus/ankeshb") and is open to fork for anyone who wishes to use the same.